saintedlama/mongoose-version/README.md

 model of page, for example for querying old versions of a document.

 ## Option keys and defaults
-* collection: name of the collection to persist versions to.
-The default is 'versions'.
+* model/collection: name of the model.
+By default, mongoose pluralizes the model name and initializes that as the collection name.
+The default value is 'versions'.
 You should supply this option if you're using mongoose-version on more than one schema.
+* dbCollection: name of the model.
+Use this to override the collection name.
 * suppressVersionIncrement: mongoose-version will not increment the version of the saved model before saving the model by default.
 To turn on auto version increment set this option to false.
 Default: `true`
 * suppressRefIdIndex: mongoose-version will not index the refId field by default.
 To turn on indexing on refId set this option to false.
 Default: `true`
 * strategy: mongoose-version allows versioned document to be saved as multiple documents in a collection or in a single document in a version array.
 In case you want to save documents in an array specify `array` strategy, for storing versioned documents in multiple documents specify `collection` strategy.
 Default `array`.